zahradnik-io/youtube-scripts/Projects/ideas.md

 - What are linux alternatives to Android?
 - How WebRTC works
 - How to setup your blog on a .onion domain on Tor
+- Dependency management with PlatformIO
+- How to unit test your Arduino project

 ## Comenio
 - Parler shutdown tought us a lesson.
 Why you should always have a backup plan?